3sd/civicrm-chatbot/README.md

 Development of the CiviCRM Chatbot extension has been generously funded by the [National Democratic Institute](https://ndi.org).

-It was written by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.
+It has been written by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.

 It builds on [Botman.io](https://botman.io/), the excellent PHP chatbot framework by [Marcel Pociot](https://twitter.com/marcelpociot).

 ## Contributing

 Contributions to this repository are very welcome.
-Feel free to submit a pull request for minor improvements.
-For larger changes, please create an issue first.
+For small changes, feel free to submit a pull request.
+For larger changes, please create an issue first so we can talk about your ideas.

 ## License